Charles H. Lundquist College of Business

 Whitney Wagoner, Director

-The mission of the Warsaw Sports Marketing Center is to understand and advance sports marketing and sports business leadership through research, education, and interaction among students, faculty members, alumni and successful sports business professionals.
-As the first endowed sports marketing program in a business college at a major public university, the Warsaw Center supports curricula that lead to a concentration in sports business for the bachelor’s degree program and to a sports business concentration area in the MBA degree program.
-Sports business courses cover such topics as sponsorship, law, event marketing, international sports marketing, sports products, and sports finance.
-The center organizes research, sports-industry internships, guest speakers, and a variety of nonclassroom experiences for students.
+The Warsaw Sports Marketing Center advances sports marketing and sports business leadership through research, education, and interaction among students, faculty members, alumni, and successful sports business professionals.
+As the first endowed sports marketing program in a business college at a major public university, the Warsaw Center supports curricula that lead to a concentration in sports business for the bachelor’s degree program and to a sports business specialization area in the MBA degree program.
+The center also organizes research, sports-industry internships, guest speakers, and a variety of nonclassroom experiences for students.
+For more information, visit the website.

 Undergraduate Advising Office

 Professional advisors and peer advisors regularly meet with undergraduates to answer questions, plan academic programs, and track progress toward graduation.
-Students are urged to meet with a college of business advisor at least once a year to ensure that they are meeting requirements and to stay informed of program changes.
+Students are urged to meet with a business college advisor at least once a year to ensure that they are meeting requirements and to stay informed of program changes.
+The college’s undergraduate advising office also maintains information about major and minor admission processes, degree requirements, scholarships, educational exchange programs, tutoring services, and student organizations.
+For more information, visit the website.

 Each year, the Lundquist College of Business awards scholarships to outstanding students majoring in accounting or business administration.
 Typically, the college awards approximately 70 scholarships that range from $500 to $7,500.
 Scholarships are made possible through generous donations by alumni and other friends of the Lundquist College of Business.
 Although criteria vary by scholarship, the primary emphasis is academic performance and demonstrated potential for success in a business career.
 Financial need may be considered, but it is typically a secondary consideration when making awards.
 Scholarship applications are available winter term.
 Scholarships are awarded in the spring.
 The accounting department has additional scholarship opportunities for its majors.
 A list of scholarships is available on the Lundquist College of Business website.